playframework/playframework/framework/src/sbt-plugin/src/sbt-test/shutdown/happy-path/README.md

 ### Mode.Dev

-5- on user interaction: stop dev mode, run coordinated shutdown but don't exit the JVM
+5- on user interaction (Ctrl-D): stop dev mode, run coordinated shutdown but don't exit the JVM

-6- on file change: run coordinated shutdown but don't exit the JVM
+6- on file change: only the Application should die, run coordinated shutdown but don't exit the JVM

-7- on programmatic event (Downing): stop dev mode, run coordinated shutdown but don't exit the JVM
+7- on programmatic event (e.g. `Down`ing): only the Application should die, run coordinated shutdown but don't exit the JVM

-## PID file

-Running Play in Mode.Prod requires producing a `pidfile` that must be destroyed when the process completes.

-That file must only exist during thhe life-span of a PROD process (never TEST nor DEV).

-## Using custom settings
+## Using custom settings (WIP)

+There's a collection of settings with a certain impact on shutdown that deserve careful testing.
+Below is a list of those settings.
+Using each of these settings may require on or many tests from the `Using default settings` list above.

 a- Using `akka.coordinated-shutdown.exit-jvm` is forbidden and Mode.Prod doesn't start